apclement/encoignurejs/README.md

 - Animated transitions between views
 - Possibility to nest containers recursively and activate them at specific responsive design thresholds with CSS media queries.

-Templating and data binding
+Templating, data binding and URL routing
 ----

-EncoignureJS uses Weld for templating and WatchJS for live data binding solutions.
+EncoignureJS integrates with Weld for templating and WatchJS for live data binding solutions.